There’s a secret to tell. Using pre-emergent herbicides the right way will kill your lawn’s weeds.

 Pre-emergence herbicides form the backbone of weed control programs,” says the University of Georgia Extension Service’s guide to weed control.
 “They do not control all weeds that may be present in a lawn, but they are effective for many of the most common lawn weeds.”

-“The timing is a little tricky,” says Dr. Rebecca Grubbs-Bowling, assistant professor and turfgrass specialist at Texas A&M University.
-She is the author of the newly published “A Homeowner’s Guide to Herbicide Selection for Warm-Season Turfgrass Lawns.”
+“The soil temperature (not air temperature) should be in the 50-55 degree range,” says Dr. Rebecca Grubbs-Bowling, assistant professor and turfgrass specialist at Texas A&M University and author of “A Homeowner’s Guide to Herbicide Selection for Warm-Season Turfgrass Lawns.”

-First Application: When the Soil Warms
+Spring Application: When the Soil Warms

 Exactly when your soil turns that temperature will depend on your local climate, and what the weather is like this season.
 Mid-winter?
 Early spring?
 Late spring?
-Maybe, maybe and maybe.

 Simple soil temperature gauges can be found online or at garden shops for $8-$15.
 A meat thermometer with a 3-inch probe will serve the same purpose.

 Grubbs-Bowling says pre-emergent weed preventers are best suited for grassy weeds and annual weeds that reproduce by seeds.
 “They don’t work as well on perennials.”

-Second Emergent Applications
+Summer Emergent Applications

-Choosing a Pre-Emergent Herbicide
+How to Apply a Granular Pre-Emergent Herbicide

 Here are some things to consider before choosing a pre-emergent herbicide: